-Veterans Services-Students eligible for Montgomery GI Bill education benefits should contact the Veterans Coordinator in the Midland College Registrar's Office.
-Hazlewood Act applications are available and processed through the Financial Aid Office.
-The Midland College website also contains a great deal of valuable veterans information.
-Go to www.midland.edu/va.
+Veterans Services - Students eligible for federal VA education benefits should contact the VA Coordinator in the Midland College Registrar's office.
+Hazlewood Act benefits are processed through the Financial Aid office.
+Some veterans may also qualify for certain residency exemptions.
+More information on these benefits and links to additional veteran information are available on our website at www.midland.edu/va.